Solve the initial-value problem for the homogeneous differential ... | Study Prep in Pearson+

 Multiple Choice

-Solve the initial-value problem for the homogeneous differential equation: x y^2 dy/dx = y^3 - x^3, with y(1) = 3.
-What is the explicit solution?
+Solve the initial-value problem for the homogeneous differential equation: (x^2 + 2y^2) dx/dy = x y, with y(-1) = 3.
+What is the explicit solution for x in terms of y?

 A